warrant-dev/warrant/README.md

 Serving check and query requests with low latency at high throughput requires running Warrant as a distributed service with the use of [Warrant-Tokens](https://workos.com/docs/fga/warrant-tokens) (also referred to as [Zookies](https://workos.com/blog/google-zanzibar-authorization#global-scale-low-latency) in Google Zanzibar).
 As a result, this open source version of Warrant is only capable of handling low-to-moderate throughput and is best suited for POCs, development/test environments, and low throughput use-cases.

-## Get <10ms Latency at Scale

-### WorkOS FGA

-The quickest and easiest way to get low-latency performance for high-throughput production usage is to use [WorkOS FGA](https://workos.com/fine-grained-authorization), a fully managed, serverless fine-grained authorization service.
-With WorkOS FGA, you don't need to worry about managing multiple instances of Warrant or its underlying datastore (e.g. Postgres, MySQL, etc).
-It can scale to millions of warrants and hundreds of millions of check and query requests while still providing <10ms latencies.
-You can sign up for a free account [here](https://signin.workos.com/sign-up).

-WorkOS FGA also provides additional functionality like:

-- An admin dashboard for quickly managing your authorization model and access rules via an intuitive, easy-to-use UI
-- Batch endpoints
-- Multi-region availability
-- Improved access check latency & throughput for large scale use cases

-Once you've created an account, refer to our [docs](https://workos.com/docs/fga) to get started.

-### Enterprise Self-Hosted

-Interested in self-hosting an enterprise version of Warrant or WorkOS FGA?
-Please [contact us](https://workos.com/contact) for more information.

 ## Contributing

 Contributions are welcome.
 Please see our [contributing guide](/CONTRIBUTING.md) for more details.